 A century of criticism tells us that ‘Prufrock’ is about a middle-aged man who, in Grover Smith’s phrasing, ‘suffers in a hell of defeated idealism.’
-Indeed, the poem’s eponymous speaker languishes in a state of emasculated longing so forcefully circumscribed by an awareness of impending mortality.
+Indeed, the poem’s eponymous speaker languishes in a state of emasculated longing forcefully circumscribed by an awareness of impending mortality.
 He is the archetypal bourgeois subject, dolefully personifying the diminished vitality of his class.
 The poem’s form, which notoriously announced the aesthetic changeover from romantic verse to a modernism proper, knowingly matches its content.
 Perhaps most obviously, this is witnessed in the privileging of metonymy over metaphor, as best described by Terry Eagleton: ‘unable any longer to totalize his experience in some heroic figure, the bourgeois is forced to let it trickle away into objects related to him by sheer contiguity.’
 Ennui and fragmentation, subjective disillusionment and historical disarray: these are the experiential poles between which this poem and by extension literary modernism entered into being.
 And yet, this poem with its broken psyche and its metonymic fragments nevertheless mediates into a cohesive whole if viewed through the materialist optic provided by our late-coming horror film.
-That is to say, ‘Prufrock’ occupies the one synergistically composed temporal and spatial landscape, which I will want to show is structurally analogous to that of its filmic recitation insofar as both texts are responsive to the crises and contradictions of capitalism.
+That is to say, ‘Prufrock’ occupies the one synergistically composed temporal and spatial landscape, which I will want to show is structurally analogous to that of its filmic recitation insofar as both texts are responsive to the crises and contradictions of modern capitalism.
 Indeed, the poem’s disjunctive shocks and the film’s manifold jump-scares are of a piece.
-Both animate the experience of life within a economic crisis.
+Both animate the experience of life within a specifically financial if not a more generalized economic crisis.